germ-mark/multi-mls-id/draft-xue-multi-mls.md

 # Terminology

-Send Group: An MLS group where one designated member authors all messages and other members use the group only to receive from the designated sender.
+Send Group: An MLS group where one designated member (the group 'owner') authors all messages and other members use the group only to receive from the designated sender.

-Universe: A set of MLS participants that comprise a MMLS group.
+Universe: A superset of MLS participants comprised of the owners of all Send Groups.

 # Protocol Overview

-Within a group $G$ of distributed participants, we can resolve state conflict by assigning each member local state that only they control.
+Within a group G of distributed participants, we can resolve state conflict by assigning each member local state that only they control.
 In Multi-MLS, we assign each member an MLS group to operate as a Send Group.
-Through the export and import of epoch secrets across these send groups, the members of G can accomplish PCS and FS without reaching consensus on global state.
+The Send Group owner can export secrets from other groups owned by the Universe and import the epoch randomness through use of Proposal messages into their own Send Group.
+This enables each Send Group to include entropy from other receive-only members of their Send Group, providing for both PCS and FS without the need to reach global consensus on ordering of updates.

 ## Meeting MLS Delivery Service Requirements